AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 - prove something is unnecessary

 This matters because software is more than a pile of locally reasonable changes.
-It is a globally constrained system built for its effects.
+It is a globally consistent system built for its effects, spanning a set of disparate concerns.

 LLMs are very good at producing local coherence.